 In the era of digital transformation, smart technologies are revolutionizing most industries, and the manufacturing industry has not escaped the revolution.
-If you work in the manufacturing sector, it is likely that you are aware of the upcoming innovations that will transform the way manufacturing operates.
+If you work in the manufacturing sector, it is likely that you are aware of the upcoming innovations that, smart manufacturing which will hold the largest technology market that will transform the way manufacturing operates.

 Many manufacturing businesses are focusing on new and exciting technologies using IoT to create an intelligent, decision-making ecosystem of connected devices and things with proactive, autonomous and analytics capabilities, with the end goal of improving efficiency and productivity across the business.
 The sheer scale at which IoT is being implemented across the industry has led to the coining of a new term: IIoT (Industrial Internet of things).